 Devil’s Hopyard State Park in Southeastern Connecticut is the best place in the region for fall sightseeing.
-Beautiful Chapman Falls, scenic hiking trails, a historic covered bridge, and stunning fall foliage await you at one of Connecticut’s prettiest parks.
+Beautiful 60 foot Chapman Falls, scenic hiking trails, a historic covered bridge, and stunning fall foliage await you at one of Connecticut’s prettiest parks.
 This park is incredible anytime of the year, although even more so during the gorgeous fall season.
 The odd name comes from an old legend involving Satan.
 The legend goes that the Devil accidentally got his tail wet and got so mad that he burned holes in the stones with his hooves.
 These pothole stone formations near the falls are said to be the best example in the East.

 The highlight of visiting is seeing the gorgeous waterfall.
 Chapman Falls is absolutely breathtaking and pictures do no justice.
 Fall is the perfect time for capturing the perfect photographs.

 There are several miles of hiking trails available within the park.
 We chose to hike the scenic Red Trail, a 4 mile heavily forested loop within the park.
-Hiking this trail is the ideal fall day out in New England – really nothing compares.
+Hiking this trail makes for the ideal fall day out in New England – really nothing compares.
 The combination of scattered leaves amongst the path, beautiful foliage, and serenity, provides an ideal setting for nature lovers, leaf peepers, photographers, and hikers alike.
 The hike is relatively easy with a few small, yet manageable hills.
 We felt as if we got in a great workout, without over pushing ourselves.
 The hike is well-marked – clear red markings on the trees guide you along.

 A few great views along the trail

 Devil’s Hopyard covered bridge